drbean/curriculum/pages/homepage/markdown/WillDo.md

 But here B is not doing anything.
 A is saying B is good enough, in their eyes.

+Someone suggested,

+	'It will have to do'

+Is that the same as,

+	'We had to do with black and white, 14-inch monitors'?

 'I do' is the grammatical use of do as an auxiliary.

 And it's intransitive.
 Usually it's not.
 Not 'Do!' but 'Do it!'